 College of Arts and Sciences

-Completing the requirements for high school graduation is necessary for admission to BGSU, but only finishing the minimum coursework will leave you unprepared for college.
+Completing the requirements for high school graduation is necessary for admission to BGSU, but only finishing the minimum coursework will leave you unprepared for a physics major.
 Consider taking four years of mathematics instead of the three that are required.
-Two, three or even four years of the same foreign language is excellent preparation for college.
+Two, three or even four years of the same foreign language is excellent for preparation for college.
 You will also benefit from competency in computer use.
 Courses that provide exposure to or training in the visual and performing arts are excellent choices.